 Fennel Crusted Baked Salmon and Broccoli is a fast, delicious and healthy dinner for busy weeknights.
 Looking for an easy tasty salmon recipe?
 The fennel panko crust elevates plain baked salmon to new heights.
 Even better, this is a one pan dinner since the broccoli roasts at the same time.
 Sponsored by Peapod.
 345 calories/serving; 6 Freestyle points/serving.

 The busy school year has kicked off so I have come up with a collection of easy and deliciously healthy recipes.
-I developed this fennel crusted one pan roast salmon and broccoli recipe for Peapod as part of a back-to-school meal plan.

 The key to this recipe is the toasted fennel, cumin panko crumb mixture on top of fresh salmon.
 A thin coat of sweet and tangy honey mustard is spread on the salmon before the herb crumb mixture is put on top.